tunib-ai/oslo/docs/_sources/tutorials/tensor_model_zero_data_parallelism.md.txt

 ### 3.3 Load parallelized checkpoints
 We support `from_parallelized` method to load parallelized checkpoints.
-You can load them by just input the save path of parallelized checks.
+You can load them by just input the save path of parallelized checkpoints.
 ```python
 model = model.from_parallelized("./parallel_ckpt")
 ```